lzwjava/lzwjava.github.io/original/2025-01-31-prompts-en.md

 what are special about Philippines? what's uniqueness? how Philippines people contribue to technology? how does its people invent and impact?

+---

+give a dicussion about xx

+---

+give a review about xx